-I found a deep and longstanding fear that the way I deliver the DrivenWoman woman message is not compelling enough.
+One of my deep and longstanding fears is that the way I deliver the DrivenWoman message is not compelling enough.
 Surely someone else could do it better!

 Even after running over 250 events and personally meeting and hearing the stories of over 1,000 women I had the guts to doubt my own substance.
 What a womanly thing to do!
 We women think that perhaps we should go and get yet another degree, then we’d be worthy.

 The change I try to bring to the world is big, my mission sees no boundaries: women supporting each other and taking active steps to live a bigger life.
 I know this is what I need to do and it is my calling.
 But yet, I found myself doubting my self worth as the messenger.